 Once you receive the form, immediately address making the changes.
 Request a printed confirmation from the financial organization to confirm the change has been made.
 Don’t accept a verbal acknowledgement by a call center employee—this is too important to leave to chance.

 To be on the safe side (so that nothing bad happens when you name your beneficiary), it would be wise to have your estate planning attorney work with you on documenting your beneficiary designations as part of your estate plan.
 You may also pick up some smart pointers on other suggestions for dealing with beneficiaries.

 For example, children are not permitted to control assets until they reach the age of majority.
 But when most children reach age 18 or 21, they are not ready to manage substantial sums of money.
 Your will names a guardian for minor children, but it is also wise to create a trust for the benefit of a minor that controls when distributions are made when they are older.

 Most people want to leave something behind for those they love.
 Make sure to do it in the right way—including paying attention to beneficiary designations.
 Mak e sure nothing bad happens when you name your beneficiary.

-Look at these other articles addressing retirement in the context of good estate planning: What Is the Benefit of a Roth IRA at the Time of Retirement? and How Is Insurance Used in Estate Planning? and this webpage: Planning When Nearing Retirement
+Look at these other articles addressing retirement in the context of good estate planning: What Is the Benefit of a Roth IRA at the Time of Retirement? and How Is Insurance Used in Estate Planning? and When Should Children Receive an Inheritance? and this webpage: Planning When Nearing Retirement

 Reference: Idaho State Business Journal (July 27, 2021) “Review your IRA, 401(k) beneficiaries”